 *Tourists are advised against all but essential travel to certain ares, particularly the Northen states where political tension and unrest could happen at short notice.

 Myanmar, still known as Burma to many, is fondly referred to as 'the Golden Land' because of the abundant use of gold leaf on its temples and shrines.
 It is a country with a rich diversity of cultures, religions and languages - home to more than 100 ethnic groups - and a history spanning over three millennia, reflected in some of Southeast Asia's most abundant and opulently adorned temples.
 The majesty of gold-plated Schwedagon Pagoda in Yangon, the astounding temple ruins of Bagan, and the mystique of Mandalay are just some of the unique drawcards that earn rave reviews and repeat visits from those that enter Myanmar's well-guarded borders.

 Myanmar is situated along the eastern coast of the Bay of Bengal and the Andaman Sea and its northern borders stretch all the way up to the Eastern Himalayan mountain range.
 It borders India to the west, China to the north, and Thailand and Laos to the east.
-One third of Burma's perimeter is uninterrupted and undeveloped coastline.
+One third of Myanmar's perimeter is uninterrupted and largely undeveloped coastline.

 Become our Myanmar Travel Expert